maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 ### Useful links
 By exploring other repos I found [Asciinema](https://asciinema.org/) which can record terminal inputs !
-That looks extremely nice !
+That looks extremely nice.
+[PowerSession](https://github.com/ibigbug/PowerSession) is an alternative for Windows PowerShell.